nicolaheld24/Palisades_LiDAR_R/README.md

 ![Canopy height comparison](figures/palisades_fires_chm_2023_2025.png)

 The figure provides an overview of the study area before and after the fire.
+The visual comparison of the 2023 and 2025 CHMs shows a clear reduction in vegetation height following the fire.
+In the 2023 pre-fire CHM, much of the study area is characterized by vegetation heights above 2 m, with large areas ranging between 2 and 5 m and higher vegetation concentrated along Topanga Canyon Boulevard (CA-27).
+The taller vegetation along the road includes areas with CHM values above 5 m and locally above 10 m, reflecting the presence of larger trees.
+The surrounding areas are dominated by lower vegetation, including shrub-dominated areas with CHM values mainly between 2 and 5 m.

+In the 2025 post-fire CHM, vegetation height is substantially reduced across much of the study area.
+Most pixels show CHM values between 0 and 2 m, while higher vegetation remains mainly along Topanga Canyon Boulevard and along another major road.
+Areas with CHM values above 2 m, 5 m, and locally 10 m are still present, but are considerably less extensive than in 2023.
+The spatial pattern therefore provides a clear visual indication of the substantial loss of vegetation height between the pre-fire and post-fire acquisitions.

 The marked location indicates the area selected for the subsequent 3D LiDAR visualization in CloudCompare (see 1.3 3D LiDAR visualization).
 This allows the spatial location of the detailed point-cloud examples to be related back to the full study area.

-Canopy height change was calculated by subtracting the 2023 CHM from the 2025 CHM:
+In a next step, the canopy height change was calculated by subtracting the 2023 CHM from the 2025 CHM:

 ```r
 # Create change CHM between 2023 and 2025